hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <ul>
 <li>To do the absolute best science you  can;</li>
 <li>To choose projects that have positive impact;</li>
 <li>To understand that science is a part of society and the role it plays.
-This includes its role as an educator  and  employer across society;</li>
+This includes its role as an educator  and  employer;</li>
 <li>To participate in weekly group meetings, presenting your work several times per year;</li>
 <li> To prepare for weekly check-ins with Mike to review progress, timelines, plans and ways to optimize;
 </li>
 <li>To follow our   technology strategy (described in Slack) for reporting findings.
 The technology strategy includes continuous sharing of manuscripts, lab notebooks, theses, software, and data.
-Each of these objects has specific types of means of handing (eg GitHub for software).
+Each of these objects has a specific means of handling (eg GitHub for software).
 This includes a detailed, complete lab notebook.
 It can be a pain but there are many positives to this including the fact that it can help  protect your intellectual property;</li>
 <li>To proactively ensure that you have all the lab safety training necessary for your project;</li>
 <li>As best possible, to ensure that your work  is correct and reproducible;
 </li>